-In this section, we carry out two numerical studies to assess the performance of the proposed estimators using the bivariate penalized splines over triangulations (BPST) over a horseshoe domain.
-We compare the BPST with filtered kriging (KRIG), thin plate splines (TPS), soap film smoothing (SOAP) in Wood, Bravington and Hedley (2008), linear finite elements method (FEM) in \cite{Sangalli:Ramsay:Ramsay:13} and the geodesic low rank thin plate splines (GLTPS) in \cite{Wang:Ranalli:07}.
+In this section, we carry out a numerical study to assess the performance of the proposed estimators using the bivariate penalized splines over triangulations (BPST) over a horseshoe domain.
+We compare the BPST with filtered kriging (KRIG), thin plate splines (TPS), linear finite elements method (FEM) in \cite{Sangalli:Ramsay:Ramsay:13} and the geodesic low rank thin plate splines (GLTPS) in \cite{Wang:Ranalli:07}.
 More simulation studies can be found in Appendix B.

-\textit{Example 1.} In this example, we consider a modified horseshoe domain with the surface test function $g(\cdot)$ used by Wood, Bravington and Hedley (2008) and Sangalli, Ramsay and Ramsay (2013).
-In particular, for $201\times 501$ grid points over the domain, we simulate data as follows, the response variable $Y$ is generated from the following PLM:
+For $50\times 20$ grid points on the domain, we simulate data as follows, the response variable $Y$ is generated from the following PLM: